ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 >NOTE:
 >Internal processing phases, workflow and alert triggers are
 >implementation-specific and are outside the scope of this specification.
->However, the ‘vendor-data’ may supply useful hints from the content provider
+>However, the ‘vendor-data' may supply useful hints from the content provider
 >about how particular recipient systems are to act on the package subsequent to
 >retrieval.

 If an alert URL has been provided, the server may send alerts to the Client about the status of the package as it progresses through these various processes.
-For example, an “alert” message may be sent to the content authoring management staff (the Client) so that where the retrieved content is being cataloged, deployed, etc., can be monitored.
+For example, an "alert" message may be sent to the content authoring management staff (the Client) so that where the retrieved content is being cataloged, deployed, etc., can be monitored.
 Alerts can be sent to one or more email addresses.